Before buying an existing blog, there are some questions you must ask — this article listed all those questions to save you time and stress.

 - What is the niche of the blog?

-- Can you develop quality content on the niche?
+- Can you develop quality content for the niche?

 - Is such a niche marketable?